fakemonk1/AI-Search-Algorithms-Implementations/README.md

 ### Uniform Cost Search

-**If R2D2 uses a Uniform Cost Search, how long will it take him to escape the Cave?**
+**R2D2 has been instructed to use Uniform Cost Search algorithm to get out of the maze.
+If R2D2 uses a Uniform Cost Search, how long will it take him to escape the Cave?**
 Below is the Pseudo code of Uniform Cost Search
 ![UCS_Pseudo code](https://github.com/fakemonk1/AI-Search-Algorithms-Implementations/blob/master/images/UCS_pseudocode.png?raw=true)

-Let us try to implement the Uniform cost search
+Let us try to find the answer by implementing and writing the code for Uniform cost search algorithm.

 ```